-The Rebbe distributes lekach (the traditional piece of honey

-29) Hilchos Hoshana Rabbah; Shulchan Aruch Admur HaZaken, Hilchos Pesach.
-See entry for 24 Tishrei cake) today for those who have not received on erev Yom Kippur.
+The Rebbe distributes lekach (the traditional piece of honey cake) today for those who have not received on erev Yom Kippur.

-Try to eat the Yom Tov meal in honor of Hoshana Rabbah before chatzos (halachic midday-12:45 pm), if possible.
-At the very least, eat it before the tenth halachic hour of the day (3:42 pm).
+Try to eat the Yom Tov meal in honor of Hoshana Rabbah before chatzos (halachic midday-12:40 pm), if possible.
+At the very least, eat it before the tenth halachic hour of the day (3:24 pm).